-The Jerusalem Hills are threatened again
+The Jerusalem Hills are threatened, again

-In 2007, the campaign to protect the Jerusalem Hills stopped the Safdie Plan, a large building plan that included 20 thousand residential units.
-Thus we protected the breath-taking landscape that overlooks the city from Sataf, in a campaign led by the Society for the Protection of Nature in Israel together with a coalition of organizations.
+In 2007, the campaign to protect the Jerusalem Hills prevented the Safdie Plan, a large building plan that included 20,000 residential units.
+Thus, we protected the breath-taking landscape that provides a wonderful view from Sataf, in a campaign led by the Society for the Protection of Nature in Israel together with a coalition of organizations.

-In 2014 we once again managed to stop initiatives for the building of a new city in the Zur Hadassah region and a huge neighborhood next to Mevaseret Zion on Mt.
+In 2014, we once again managed to stop initiatives for the building of a new city in the Zur Hadassah region and a huge neighborhood next to Mevaseret Zion on Mt.
 Harat.

-But unfortunately the need to protect the Jerusalem Hills continues until today.
+But unfortunately, the need to protect the Jerusalem Hills continues today.

-In recent years, the Safdie Plan has returned to the public agenda, this time in a more sophisticated and hidden way.
+In recent years, the Safdie Plan returned to the public agenda, only this time the plan is more complex and covert.

 Instead of one large plan, several smaller plans are being proposed without any apparent connection among them.
-But when we look more closely at each building plan with a broad perspective, a depressing picture arises: the Jerusalem Hills are once more under threat from all directions.
+But when we look closely at each building plan with a broad perspective, we see the disheartening big picture: the Jerusalem Hills are once more under threat from all directions.

-The current leader of these dangerous processes is the White Ridge Plan.
-The plan includes a huge neighborhood at the south-western end of Jerusalem, deep in the hilly forested landscape that surrounds the capital.
-It includes 5,250 residential units as well as land for employment, commerce, and hoteliery.
+At the forefront of these dangerous processes is the White Ridge Plan.
+The plan includes a huge neighborhood on the south-western side of Jerusalem, deep in the hilly forested landscape that surrounds the capital.
+It outlines 5,250 residential units as well as structures for employment, commerce, and hotels.

-But the White Ridge plan is only the first one to be proposed.
-This is a concerning beginning that may lead to further plans and extensive threats to nature and the landscape, most of which are connected to a huge highway from the Mevaseret Zion region to the region of Ein Karem and Moshav Ora, which will dissect the Jerusalem Hills.
+But the White Ridge plan is only the beginning of proposed plans.
+This is a concerning start that may lead to further plans and extensive threats to nature and the landscape.
+Most of the threats are related to a huge highway from the Mevaseret Zion region to the area of Ein Karem and Moshav Ora, which will completely dissect the Jerusalem Hills.

 Danger for the springs and gazelles

-Already today, nature in the White Range region is fragile.
-Highways, railways, and many buildings in the region endanger wild animals and plants and the unique hiking site.
+As it is, nature in and around the White Range is fragile.
+Highways, railways, and many buildings in the region endanger wild animals, plants, and unique hiking sites.
 The significance of further building on White Ridge is very concerning.

-The establishment of a large neighborhood will fragment the Refaim Stream ecological corridor; in other words, it will fragment the natural open landscapes, severely impact animals and plants, and cause long-term damage.
+Establishing a large neighborhood will fragment the Refaim Stream ecological corridor; meaning, it will fragment the natural open landscapes, severely impact animals and plants, and cause long-term damage.

-The land on which the building has been planned is a habitat and refuge for wildlife, particularly large mammals such as the Palestine mountain gazelle, a globally endangered species.
+The land where the building is planned is a habitat and refuge for wildlife, particularly, large mammals such as the Palestine mountain gazelle, a globally endangered species.
 Only 4,000 gazelles remain in Israel; approximately 200 of them live in the White Ridge region, which is an essential environment for these gazelles and for other herds of gazelles living nearby.

-Similarly, the soil in White Ridge is important for the region’s spring water.
+Further, the soil in White Ridge is important for the region’s spring water.
 Covering the ridge with houses and concrete will reduce the available surface for water infiltration; the expected result is that White Spring may dry up, and other springs are also likely to be affected.

 The entrepreneur’s interests

 The entrepreneurs of the White Ridge building plan claim that this plan is apparently essential.
 Similar claims also arose during planning committee discussions.
-How do they explain this?
+How do they explain such a thing?

-The slightly complex argument goes like this: to increase the number of units inside Jerusalem through evacuation-building projects, we need to entice entrepreneurs and contractors.
+Their slightly warped argument is such: to increase the number of units inside Jerusalem through evacuation-building projects, they’d need to entice entrepreneurs and contractors.

-If the contractors don’t receive some kind of “compensation” in the form of units on the hills of White Ridge, they will refuse to build within the city itself, claiming that it’s not profitable.
-Therefore, they are offered additional land for more profitable building (known as “complementary land”) outside the city.
+If the contractors don’t receive some kind of “compensation” (in the form of housing units in the White Ridge hills), they will refuse to build within the city itself, claiming that it’s not profitable.
+Therefore, they are offered additional land for more profitable building (known as “complementary land”), outside the city.